Platz der Republik (Berlin): History

 During the Weimar Republic, the square was named "Platz der Republik" to commemorate the abolition of the monarchy.
 When the Nazis took power in 1933, the square was renamed "Königsplatz".
 As part of a grandiose plan to create a "Welthauptstadt Germania", the Victory Column was enlarged and moved to its present location in 1939.
 Also the Bismarck Memorial was moved in 1938.
 World War II ended in 1945 and in 1948 the square returned to the name "Platz der Republik".
 The Kroll Opera, severely damaged in the war, was finally demolished in 1951.

+In the Cold War era, the square was part of West Berlin.
 The Berlin Wall ran past the back side of the Reichstag.
 The square, now a large lawn, was thus far away from traffic and was used as a recreational area for weekend barbecues etc. After German reunification in 1990 the square regained its position of central importance in Berlin.
 A large German flag was raised on the square in the night from 2 to 3 October 1990.

-In 1991 the German Bundestag decided that Berlin would again be the seat of government and parliament during the Hauptstadtbeschlus(Decision on the Capital of Germany).
+In 1991 the German Bundestag decided that Berlin would again be the seat of government and parliament during the Hauptstadtbeschlus (Decision on the Capital of Germany).
 The renovation of the Reichstag building was completed in 1999.

 Events

 In the autumn of 1948, the square saw a huge demonstration protesting against the Berlin Blockade.
 About 300,000 people participated, and mayor Ernst Reuter gave a haunting speech.

-A number of concerts had taken place at the Platz der Republik in the late 1980s, including in 1987 David Bowie as part of the Glass Spider Tour, Eurythmics as part of the Revenge Tour and Genesis as part of the Invisible Touch Tour and latterly in 1988 Pink Floyd as part of the A Momentary Lapse of Reason Tour and Michael Jackson as part of the Bad World Tour.
+A number of concerts took place at the Platz der Republik in the late 1980s, including David Bowie in 1987 as part of the Glass Spider Tour, Eurythmics as part of the Revenge Tour, and Genesis as part of the Invisible Touch Tour.
+In 1988, Pink Floyd performed as part of the A Momentary Lapse of Reason Tour and Michael Jackson as part of the Bad World Tour.

-On 22 July 2005 an ultralight aircraft crashed on the square, killing the pilot.
+On 22 July 2005, an ultralight aircraft crashed on the square, killing the pilot.
 The police later determined that it was a likely suicide.